rkotze/rkotze.github.io/_posts/2016-07-04-continuous-integration-delivery-deployment.md

 ### Continuous integration

 Commit your code often as possible to the main branch at least once a day, ensure it builds and passes tests.
 Feedback is give fast and typically ran on a build server.

-CI reduces risk because you are forced to make small changes and main branch must build.
-CI is useful communication tool among the team because work can been seen by everyone.
+Objective:

+**Reduces risk** because you are committing regularly into the main branch should encourage smaller commits making it easy to integrate.
+Committing into the main branch does required the project to build successfully, pass unit tests and possibly other tests like code style.

+**Communication tool** with regular commits developers across teams working on the same code base can see what has changed.

 - http://www.martinfowler.com/articles/continuousIntegration.html